 About this policy

-Bendigo and Adelaide Bank Limited, including its divisions Adelaide Bank, Bendigo Bank, Delphi Bank and Rural Finance
+- Bendigo and Adelaide Bank Limited, including its divisions Adelaide Bank, Bendigo Bank, Delphi Bank and Rural Bank

 This document has been developed to follow a ‘layered’ format which means that it offers layers of detail.
 You can therefore read as much or as little as you like and can find what you need quicker.